 |Edmond H. Fischer||Demonstrated how cells can breakdown sugar in the bloodstream for use as fuel||1992||Physiology and medicine|

 |Edwin Krebs||Demonstrated process by which cells can breakdown glycogen in the bloodstream and burn it as a fuel.||1992||Physiology and medicine|

 Features of ATP

 - The structure of the ATP molecule consists of adenine molecule, a ribose sugar and three phosphate groups.

-- Adenosine Tri-phosphate is the molecule which forms by the degradation of an organic macromolecule like proteins, nucleotides etc. through the catabolic process.
+- Adenosine triphosphate is a molecule, which forms by the degradation of organic macromolecules like proteins, nucleotides etc. through the catabolic process.

 - ATP gives energy to all type of organisms.

-- In a plant cell, ATP forms in the Thylakoid membrane or in the Chloroplast of the cell.
+- In a plant cell, ATP forms in the thylakoid membrane or the chloroplast of the cell.

-- In an animal cell, ATP formation occurs in the powerhouse of the cell refers to Mitochondria.
+- In the animal cell, ATP formation occurs in the powerhouse of the cell called mitochondria.

 - ATP-synthase is the enzyme that helps in the ATP-synthesis.

 - The chemical formula of ATP is C10 H6 N5 O13 P3.